Canonical graph decompositions via local separations: Introduction

-To circumvent the challenge associated with entanglements, we develop a new axiomatisation of the minimum-order separations between tangles, which we call \emph{bottlenecks}.
+To overcome the challenge associated with entanglements, we develop a new axiomatisation of the minimum-order separations between any two given tangles, which we call \emph{bottlenecks}.
 All separations within a bottleneck share the same order, which is the \emph{order} of the bottleneck.
 The main difficulty in conceptualising bottlenecks was to strike a delicate balance: On the one hand, bottlenecks need to be specific enough to make it possible for us to find an $r$-local version of them.
-In particular, whether a given set of $k$-separations forms a bottleneck of order~$k$ may only depend on their relationships with the $\lek$-separations of~$G$.
-On the other hand, bottlenecks need to be general enough to include all sets of minimum-order separations between tangles.
+In particular, whether a given set of $k$-separations forms a bottleneck of order~$k$ must only depend on their relationships with the $\lek$-separations of~$G$.
+On the other hand, bottlenecks need to be general enough to ensure that all minimum-order separations distinguishing any pair of tangles form a bottleneck.

-As a main result, we show that every finite connected graph $G$ has for every $r$ and $k<K(G,r)$ a \emph{graph of $r$-local bottlenecks} $\cH_r^{\le k}(G)$.
+As a main result, we show that every finite connected graph $G$ has for every $r$ and $k<K(G,r)$ an \emph{$r$-local bottleneck graph-decomposition} $\cH_r^{\le k}(G)$.
 That is, $\cH_r^{\le k}(G)$ is a graph-decomposition of~$G$ that represents all the $r$-local bottlenecks $\beta$ in~$G$ of order~$\le k$: for every $\beta$ there is an edge of the decomposition graph $H$ of $\cH_r^{\le k}(G)$ that corresponds to an $r$-local separation in~$\beta$.
 The parameter $k<K(G,r)$ allows us to set the maximum order for all $r$-local separations and all $r$-local bottlenecks considered in the construction of $\cH_r^{\le k}(G)$.
 For fixed $G$ and~$r$, the decompositions $\cH_r^{\le 0}(G)$, $\cH_r^{\le 1}(G),\ldots$ then refine their predecessors, and hence allow for iterative algorithmic constructions.
-The constructions may even continue for $k\ge K(G,r)$ if additional checks for the results are in place. \begin{enumerate}[labelindent=0pt, labelwidth=\widthof{ad \cref{Intro:LocallyChordal}:}, leftmargin=!] \item[ad \cref{Intro:LocallyChordal}:] The graph-decomposition $\cH_r^{\le k}(G)$ has been applied for values of $k$ beyond the guarantee $K(G,r)$ to structurally characterise $r$-locally chordal graphs~$G$~\cite{locallychordal}. \end{enumerate} The graph-decompositions $\cH_r^{\le k}(G)$ are unique given $G,r,k$, and they are canonical.
+The constructions may even continue for $k\ge K(G,r)$ if additional checks for the results are in place. \begin{enumerate}[labelindent=0pt, labelwidth=\widthof{ad \cref{Intro:LocallyChordal}:}, leftmargin=!] \item[ad \cref{Intro:LocallyChordal}:] The graph-decomposition $\cH_r^{\le k}(G)$ has been applied for values of $k$ beyond the guarantee $K(G,r)$ to structurally characterise the $r$-locally chordal graphs~$G$~\cite{CanTDChordalGraphs}. \end{enumerate} The graph-decompositions $\cH_r^{\le k}(G)$ are unique given $G,r,k$, and they are canonical.